Academic Courses

 Course Prerequisite: Recommendation of placement from Trig/Precalc Instructor

-Course Description : Calculus is a dual enrollment course covering differential and integral calculus of a single variable.
+Course Description : Calculus is an online course covering differential and integral calculus of a single variable.
 Students learn techniques of differentiation and integration, but spend most of their time focused on applications to physics, biology, and other fields of science.

 SCIENCES